 Visit The Onufri Iconography Museum

 Although the Onufri Iconography Museum is located inside the Kalaja, it deserves its own place on the Berat top 10 places to visit list.
-The red and gold colors of Onufri’s paintings will capture your imagination and stay with you long after you have left.
+The red and gold colors of Onufri’s paintings will capture your imagination and stay with you long after leaving.

 The Onufri Iconography Museum is housed in the Church of the Dormition of St. Mary.
 It also houses the paintings of Onufri’s son Nikola and David Selenica, Onouphrios Cypriotes, Kostandin Shpataraku, and many other painters.

 The museum is home to 106 icons and 67 liturgical objects; and is open till 6 pm in summer and 4 pm in winter and costs 200 LEK to enter.